rogerdahl/floating-pointer/README.md

 ### Build on Linux

-This procedure has been tested on Linux Mint 19 ans 20.
-It should work an Ubuntu and other Debian derivatives as well.
+This procedure has been tested on Linux Mint 19 and 20.
+It should work on recent Ubuntu and other Debian derivatives as well.

 You need Rust for building this.
 Rust usually installs with a single command, as described at: